Jobs and volunteering opportunities

 You are welcome to submit your CV and cover letter in other ways (e.g. video or audio) or request this information in different formats.

-Please email hello@mainspringarts.org.uk if you would like to discuss how we can make this process more accessible, or if you need help with the application.
+hello@mainspringarts.org.uk if you would like to discuss how we can make this process more accessible, or if you would like support with the application.

 Timeline

-• 15th September: Shortlisted applicants invited to interview; unsuccessful applicants notified of outcome
+• Fri 18th July: Shortlisted applicants invited to interview; other applicants notified of outcome

-• October: Role begins (date agreed with successful candidate)
+• Early August: Role begins (date agreed with selected candidate)